Why We Should Stand When the American Flag Passes By

 My father was an enlisted man in the Air Force, and we were instructed to respect the flag.
 This meant pulling the car to the side of the road, wherever we were, until Taps ended.
 My shift at the cafeteria sometimes coincided with Taps, and this memory, having occurred repeatedly, is seared into my mind.
 I stopped for the flag many times.

 My life is now very different.
-I'm no longer an Air Force brat, and I never visit the base.
+While I will always and forever be an Air Force brat, I have a civilian life and never visit the base.
 My father retired from the military over 16 years ago, and my husband is a civilian.
 But I still try to honor the flag.
 Doing so is part of who I am.

 On several occasions in the small town where I live, we have encountered the American Flag in parades, special memorial services, and the like.
 One of these parades is the annual Gold Rush parade which is part of a community celebration in February.
 The parade opens with the Stars and Stripes (the American flag), usually carried by police or veterans' organizations.
 The parade, which usually includes over 100 entries, opens with a sense of decorum, and as the flag passes, I instruct my family to stand up, cover their hearts with their right hand, and remove their hats.
 I choke back the tears as I watch the flag pass.
 So many memories are conjured every time I see that red, white, and blue symbol of America.